womogenes/6.205_final_proj/README.md

 python ../compile.py program.c && python ../../ctrl/send_program.py program.bin
 ```

-From within a `sw/<program>/` directory to compile and flash it all in one go.
+From within a `sw_cputest/<program>/` directory to compile and flash it all in one go.
 Pressing reset on the board after flashing is advised.

+## Software baseline

+C program that does ray tracing in software to confirm our conceptual understanding lives in `sw_raytrace`.